 Chris served as a member of the OCLC Record Use Policy Council that drafted a new policy on WorldCat Rights and Responsibilities for the OCLC Cooperative.
 He also served as a member of the Library of Congress Working Group on the Future of Bibliographic Control that issued their report – On the Record in January 2007.
 He co-chaired the US RDA Implementation Committee that completed extensive testing process involving 26 institutions of the new cataloging code RDA: Resource Description and Access.
 The result was that once certain pre-conditions are met, the national libraries will adopt RDA in 2013.

-Hope Jansen is a North American Field Sales Manager at CABI Publishing whose territory includes Canada and 25 states.
+Hope Jansen is a CABI's Senior Sales Manager for North America.
 She has been with CABI since 2007 and has a BA in English from University of Vermont and MLS from University of Brighton in the UK.
-She has been a member of USAIN since 2007 and is also a member of SLA’s Food, Agriculture and Nutrition Division, currently serving as Secretary and Public Relations Chair.
-Previous to working at CABI Hope was Freedom of Information and Data Protection Officer for Allerdale Borough Council and a public librarian with Cumbria County Libraries, both in the UK.
+She has been a member of USAIN since 2007 and is also a member of SLA’s Food, Agriculture and Nutrition Division, currently serving as Public Relations Chair.
+Previous to working at CABI Hope was the Freedom of Information and Data Protection Officer for Allerdale Borough Council and a public librarian with Cumbria County Libraries, both in the UK.

 Peter Fernandez is the Agricultural Sciences and Natural Resources librarian at the University of Tennessee.
 He is responsible for research assistance, instruction, collection development, and outreach for the College of Agriculture and Natural Resources.
 He has a BA from New College of Florida and an MS from the University of South Florida.